isomerpages/moe-yishuninnovajc/_admissions/Scholarships & Financial Assistance.md

 4\.
 To ensure a smooth application process, you must have an active GIRO account registered with the school.
 Otherwise, you may approach General Office for new GIRO account application or changes in GIRO accounts.

 5\.
-Please get ready all softcopy supporting documents to be prepared in advance.
+Please prepare all softcopy supporting documents in advance.
 An incomplete application form and/or the absence of required or relevant information and documents will result in delay in the processing of application OR application being rejected.

 6\.
 School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.